-The main effects of biochars, Si application levels and their interactive effects were statistically significant on the shoot Ni concentration of the corn.
-Application of Si levels from $S_0$ to $S_2$ resulted in 32% decrease in shoot Ni concentration (Table 5).
-In addition, the shoot Ni concentration was significantly decreased by application of all the biochar treatments compared to the control (with no biochar addition) (Table 5).
-The interactive effects of treatments showed that the highest and lowest shoot Ni concentration were due to the control (CS0: without Si and biochar addition) (10.4) mg Ni kg-1 DM) and SM500+S2 (4.45 mg Ni kg-1 DM) treatment, respectively (Table 5).
-The shoot Ni concentration had a significant and positive correlation with the Ni-WsEx fraction (r =+0.62, P < 0.01) while there were a significant and negative correlation between the soil pH (r =-0.60, P < 0.01) and Ni-CFeOx fraction (r = -0.50, P < 0.01).
-This indicates that the application of Si and biochar can reduce the shoot Ni concentration by increasing soil pH and, as a result, reducing the amount of Ni in the fraction of WsEx and increasing the Ni content attached to crystalline iron oxides.
+The main effects of biochars, Si application levels and their interactive effects were statistically significant (P < 0.01) on the Ni concentration in corn shoots.
+The main (mean) effects of Si application levels showed that changing the Si levels from S_0 to S_2 resulted in 32% decrease in the Ni concentration in shoots from 8.56 mg Ni kg-1 dry matter (DM) to 5.82 mg Ni kg-1 DM (Table 5).
+In addition, the Ni concentration in shoots was significantly decreased by application of all the biochar treatments compared to the control (with no biochar addition) (Table 5).
+The interactive effects of treatments indicated that the lowest Ni concentration in shoots was observed in the combined treatment of SM500+S2 (4.45 mg Ni kg-1 DM), which showed a 57.2% decrease compared to the control (CS0: without Si and biochar addition) (10.4 mg Ni kg-1 DM) (Table 5).
+The Ni content in shoots had a significant and positive correlation with the Ni content in the WsEx fraction (r = +0.62, P < 0.01) while there were a significant and negative correlation between the soil pH (r = -0.60, P < 0.01) and Ni content in the CFeOx fraction (r = -0.50, P < 0.01)(Supplementary information).
+This indicates that the application of Si and biochar can reduce the Ni content in shoots by increasing soil pH and, as a result, reducing the amount of Ni in the fraction of WsEx and increasing the Ni content attached to the CFeOx fraction.
 Boostani et al. (2019a) reported a significant reduction in the concentration of Ni in spinach (Spinacia oleracea L.) shoots due to the application of rice husk and licorice root pulp biochars (2.5% w/w) in a Ni-contaminated calcareous soil.
-Additionally, they reported that the biochars produced at 350 °C were more effective at reducing crop Ni uptake and promoting plant growth than the biochars produced at 550 °C. The most significant factors that contribute to the uptake reduction of PTEs by plants in contaminated soils that have been amended with biochars include adsorption of heavy metals by surface functional groups, increased soil pH, reducing the mobility of PTEs by changing soil redox conditions, improved physical and biological properties of the soil, changes in the activity levels of antioxidant enzymes, and a decrease in the transfer of PTEs to the plant shoots (Zeng et al., 2018; Rizwan et al., 2016).
-Several studies have investigated the effect of Si application on shoot Ni concentration and other heavy metals in various plant species.
+Additionally, they reported that the biochars produced at 350 °C were more effective at reducing crop Ni uptake and promoting plant growth than the biochars produced at 550 °C. The most significant factors that contribute to the uptake reduction of PTEs by plants in contaminated soils that have been amended with biochars include adsorption of heavy metals by surface functional groups, increased soil pH, reducing the mobility of PTEs by changing soil redox conditions, improved physical and biological properties of the soil, changes in the activity levels of antioxidant enzymes, and a decrease in the transfer of PTEs to the plant shoots (Zeng et al.,

+2018; Rizwan et al., 2016).
+Several studies have investigated the effect of Si application on Ni concentration in shoots and other heavy metals in various plant species.
 Khaliq et al. (2016) observed a notable increase Ni concentration and accumulation within the leaf, stem, and roots of cotton after Ni application.
 Whereas, Si application was observed to induce a significant reduction in Ni concentrations across these respective plant components.
 In another study, Maryam et al. (2024) concluded that addition of Si caused an increase in the growth indices of maize through reducing the Pb concentration in shoots.
 One possible explanation for the reduction of Ni concentration in shoots is that Si can compete with Ni for uptake by plant roots.
 Silicon has a similar ionic radius to Ni, which means that it can occupy the same binding sites on root cell membranes and reduce the uptake of Ni.
 Additionally, Si can induce the expression of genes that are involved in Ni transport and homeostasis, which may contribute to the reduced Ni concentration in shoots (Hossain et al., 2012; Liang et al., 2005).